pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

 Inside of the new script, move the `Hover` sprite based on the value in `Stage.current_column`.
+The formula for calculating the new x-position of the `Hover` sprite, similar to the one from chapter 3 is

+48 * _the value in Stage.current_column_

 {{< learner-task-help >}}